FamilySearch/GEDCOM.io/_pages/migrate.md

 ## NOTE_RECORD

 5.5.1 allowed the same tag in the same context to have different meaning depending on its payload type.
-This added significant implementation complexity as has been removed from 7.0.
+This added significant implementation complexity has been removed from 7.0.

-Any NOTE_RECORD in 5.5.1 should be replaced with a NOTE_STRUTURE in 7.0.
+Any NOTE_RECORD in 5.5.1 should be replaced with a NOTE_STRUCTURE in 7.0.
 Most systems we surveyed did not use pointers to the same NOTE_RECORD from multiple locations, but those that did should duplicate the NOTE_RECORD's payload and substructures in each NOTE_STRUCTURE in each of those locations.

 This 5.5.1